 Even PR Week jumped on the “trend” as evidenced by a HARO query for a “Gloves Off” section I noticed a few weeks back.
 I haven’t seen the article post yet — just checked.

 Yet as the seasons have turned it seems to have brought a renewed appreciating for the staple press release.
-Blame it on the Tea Party.
 It’s a revival.
-To celebrate, let’s give the press release a new name prefaced by a six letter word that begins with an “S.”
+Let’s celebrate.

 Here are a few posts I’ve spotted lately that spawned the idea for this post:

 - Journalistics: Use News Releases for More Than PR